-$params{total} = params{l1} + 9 \cdot params{l} = 1'331'840$ which means we need roughly 1.33 MB to store this network. d) Each hidden layer consists of $1 \cdot 3771 \cdot 2121 \cdot 128 \approx 1.02 \cdot 10^9$ activation values.
+$$params{total} = params{l1} + 9 \cdot params{l} = 1'331'840$$ which means we need roughly 1.33 MB to store this network.

+- d) Each hidden layer consists of $1 \cdot 3771 \cdot 2121 \cdot 128 \approx 1.02 \cdot 10^9$ activation values.
 This on its own does not directly lead to an issue as we can fit these activation tensors into memory one at a time.
 What does lead to an issue is that we have to store all activation values for the computation of the gradients in the Backpropagation algorithm.
-As we cannot fit all activation tensors together into the memory, training yields an out of memory error or it is terribly slow (when swapping tensors to the hard drive). e) Most image processing pipelines first crop, subsample and/or rescale the image into a lower resolution as the full resolution is not required for most classification tasks.
+As we cannot fit all activation tensors together into the memory, training yields an out of memory error or it is terribly slow (when swapping tensors to the hard drive). - e) Most image processing pipelines first crop, subsample and/or rescale the image into a lower resolution as the full resolution is not required for most classification tasks.
 Another solution is to use a larger stride in the convolutional layers, i.e. subsample within the network.
+This leads to smaller hidden layer activations and is actually very common in popular CNN architectures.

-2 Zurich's Temperature a) The model is probably overfitting, it has at least three times as many parameters as pixels.
+2 Zurich's Temperature

+- a) The model is probably overfitting, it has at least three times as many parameters as pixels.
 An MLP is not translation invariant and fails to generalize patterns that may appear in different parts of the image.
 This task is better suited for a CNN.
 A good first thing to try is to use a few convolutional layers that extract features of a manageable size, e.g., 8x8.
-Then these features are flattened and passed to a linear layer that produces the final output. b) A main technical problem is that counting is a non-differentiable operation and thus, the gradients will not propagate back to the trainable threshold value.
+Then these features are flattened and passed to a linear layer that produces the final output. - b) A main technical problem is that counting is a non-differentiable operation and thus, the gradients will not propagate back to the trainable threshold value.
 Other problems include that this method cannot differentiate between a white car and snow.
-It might therefore give an unjustified low temperature to images with many white objects. c) You could add an RNN after some feature extracting layers.
-This gives the model the ability to remember the features from the earlier decision and avoid large fluctuations of temperature predictions in temporally correlated images. d) There are many techniques for semi-supervised training.
+It might therefore give an unjustified low temperature to images with many white objects. - c) You could add an RNN after some feature extracting layers.
+This gives the model the ability to remember the features from an earlier decision and avoid large fluctuations of temperature predictions in temporally correlated images. - d) There are many techniques for semi-supervised training.
 One simple approach is to pre-train a feature encoder in an unsupervised manner on the unlabeled data, e.g., train an autoencoder to compress the images into a feature vector.
 The encoder part can then be used as initialization for your final model and fine-tuned on the labeled data.
-3 Short Sighted Agent a) $a_2, a_2, a_2$ as this yields a return of 9 which is bigger than any return of a policy that ends up in the top terminal state with R = +1 b) From right to left we can calculate the values as: